SteffenCarlsen/My-windows-10-optimizations-for-gaming/README.md

 2. Open ProcessLasso
 3. Open the "Main"-dropdown → "Active power profile" → "Bitsum highest performance"
 3. Open the game you wanna play
-4. In your processes right-click on it and navigate CPU Affinity → Always → Select CPU affinity
-5. Right-click on game.exe again, then CPU Priority → Always → High and then Uncheck Windows dynamic thread priority boosts enabled
+4. Right-click on game.exe again, then CPU Priority → Always → High and then Uncheck Windows dynamic thread priority boosts enabled
-6. Right-click on game.exe again and click Disable SMT or Disable Hyper-Threading and then uncheck CPU 0 and CPU 1
+5. Only do this step if you have a CPU with a lot of virtual cores (Say a 5900x).
+Right-click on game.exe again and CPU Affinity → Always → click Disable SMT or Disable Hyper-Threading and then uncheck CPU 0 and CPU 1
-7. Reboot PC
+6. Reboot PC

 ## Graphics driver installation
 1. Download and install DDU [Display Driver Uninstaller](https://www.wagnardsoft.com/forums/viewtopic.php?t=4316)